HISPlayer/UnrealWindows-SDK/hisplayer-api.md

   * **PLAY**: The content is playing.
   * **PAUSE**: The content is paused.

 * **enum class HISPlayerLogLevel**: The different log levels.
 The log levels are accumulative, meaning that, when a higher log level is choosen, the logs of lower levels will also be displayed.
 For example: If Error level is choosen, only Error logs will be displayed.
-If Debug level is choosen, Debug, Info, Warning and Error messages will be displayed:
+If Debug level is choosen; Debug, Info, Warning and Error messages will be displayed:
   * **DEBUG**: Logs messages useful for debugging and troubleshooting purposes, typically only visible during development.
   * **INFO**: Provides general informational messages about the application's execution.
   * **WARNING**: Indicates potential issues or situations that may require attention.